Wednesday, April 28, 2010

 Life has been good lately.
 I started reading a lot more, going to yoga classes and even picked up my old racket for some much needed tennis lessons (Thanks!!).

-even imagine in a few short months, she will be all grown up and living in Jersey on her own.
+With my mom arriving in less than a month, I have been frantically trying to clean out my apartment (not!).
+She is coming to the US to attend B's graduation.
+I am so proud of my baby sister and her achievements.
+I can't even imagine in a few short months, she will be all grown up and living in Jersey on her own.
 Although with her moving up to Jersey, it gives me more excuses to visit the lovely NYC and indulge in some serious Asian food.
 I am going to be a little sad though, because this means I have one less person to cook for!

 I have a list of places I visit every time I go to NYC.
 This list includes Joe's Shanghai's soup dumplings (gotta get the crab roe flavor), Japanese Ramen (My favorite one is Batten Ramen at Ft.
 Lee, NJ), Taisho ( I love their fries with fish roe mayo), and of course that kabob meat stand at every corner of the city.
 This time G is going to take me to get some Pommes Frites!
 Yes, I cannot wait to try the gazillion types of mayo/sauce they have there.